watts-dev/watts/doc/source/user/plugins.rst

 ++++++++++++

 The :class:`~watts.PluginMOOSE` class enables MOOSE simulations using a templated input file.
-This is demonstrated here for a SAM application, but other examples based on BISON are also available.
-For MOOSE codes such as SAM or BISON that use text-based input files, WATTS relies on the `Jinja
+This is demonstrated here for a SAM application, but the plugin would apply equally well to other MOOSE applications such as BISON.
+For a MOOSE-based application, a templated input file might look as follows:
-<https://jinja.palletsprojects.com>`_ templating engine for handling templated
-variables and expressions.
-The templated input file looks like a normal MOOSE input file where some values have been replaced with **variables**, which are denoted by ``{{`` and ``}}`` pairs and get replaced with actual values when the template is *rendered*.
-For example, a templated input file might look as
-follows:

 .. code-block:: jinja